Mom’s Famous Homemade Beef Vegetable Soup

 • Sear the roast for 2-3 minutes on each side, until it gets a golden brown texture.

 • In a large stock pot, add the seared chuck roast, roughly chopped onion, celery and celery leaves, fresh rosemary, and parsley.
-Add the stock pot 3/4 full of water.
+Add water to the stock pot, about 3/4 full of water.
 Let simmer for 45-60 minutes or until meat is tender.

 • Remove the tender chuck roast.
 Cut into bite-sized pieces.